-\begin{IEEEbiographynophoto}{Chunyan Miao} is the chair of School of Computer Science and Engineering in Nanyang Technological University (NTU), Singapore.
+\begin{IEEEbiography}[{ }]{Chunyan Miao} is the chair of School of Computer Science and Engineering in Nanyang Technological University (NTU), Singapore.
 Dr. Miao is a Full Professor in the Division of Information Systems and Director of the Joint NTU-UBC Research Centre of Excellence in Active Living for the Elderly (LILY), School of Computer Engineering, Nanyang Technological University (NTU), Singapore.
 She received her PhD degree from NTU and was a Postdoctoral Fellow/Instructor in the School of Computing, Simon Fraser University (SFU), Canada.
 She visited Harvard and MIT, USA, as a Tan Chin Tuan Fellow, collaborating on a large NSF funded research program in social networks and virtual worlds.
 She has been an Adjunct Associate Professor/Associate Professor/Founding Faculty member with the Center for Digital Media which is jointly managed by The University of British Columbia (UBC) and SFU.
-Her current research is focused on human-centered computational/ artificial intelligence and interactive media for the young and the elderly.
-Since 2003, she has successfully led several national research projects with a total funding of about 10 Million dollars from both government agencies and industry, including NRF, MOE, ASTAR, Microsoft Research and HP USA.
-She is the Editor-in-Chief of the International Journal of Information Technology published by the Singapore Computer Society. \end{IEEEbiographynophoto}
+She is the Editor-in-Chief of the International Journal of Information Technology published by the Singapore Computer Society. \end{IEEEbiography}